-I've been working with teens for over 25 years.
-I founded LifeWorks, a tutoring and academic coaching company, back in 2004.
-Over those years, I've sat across from thousands of students navigating the messy, uncertain terrain of growing up — working through creative blocks, weighing difficult choices, finding their footing when life feels overwhelming.
+As the founder of LifeWorks Learning Center, a holistic tutoring and academic mentoring company, I am deeply familiar with conversations that support inner growth.
+Over the past 25 years, I've sat across from thousands of students navigating the messy, uncertain terrain of life — working through motivational blocks, weighing difficult decisions, trying to find balance when life feels overwhelming.

-When LLMs first emerged, I started dreaming about what it would look like to build an AI that could use this insight into language to help people navigate the challenges and stresses of everyday life.
-Early on, I wondered what would happen if a model was trained on all the best psychological frameworks in existence in order to support human flourishing.
-This seemed impossibly out of reach.
-But, then, as large language models got better, I realized something: the knowledge was already in there.
-Every framework, every insight, every principle I'd spent decades studying — it was all there.
+A few years ago, when LLMs first emerged, I couldn't help but imagine what might be possible if someone were to build an AI that could utilize language in very specific ways that would help people untangle inner knots and gain greater clarity about themselves.
+This seemed impossibly out of reach at the time, but as I watched the AI models getting trained on more and more of the world's data, I realized the knowledge was already in there.
+Every framework, every insight, every principle I'd spent decades studying was all there.
 It just needed the right filters.
 The right emphasis.
-And, most importantly, the right relational posture.
+The right relational posture.

 So I started building.